Verizon/helm/README.md

 Add the following to your `build.sbt`:

-    libraryDependencies += "verizon.inf.helm" %% "http4s" % "1.2.+"
+    libraryDependencies += "io.verizon.helm" %% "http4s" % "1.3.+"

 The *Helm* binaries are located on maven central, so no additional resolvers are needed.

 ### Algebra